 Madurai Family Court – Mutual Consent Divorce, Race Course Colony

 The Family Court in Madurai handles matrimonial matters for Madurai District from the District Court complex at Race Course Colony.
 Appeals from this court go to the Madurai Bench of the Madras High Court — which sits in Madurai itself, not Chennai.
-This page covers jurisdiction, the process, what differs for couples from neighbouring districts, and how NRI cases from the Gulf are handled.
-To start your case, fill in our Divorce Application Form and we will take it forward.
+This page covers the correct jurisdiction, which personal law governs your marriage, settlement considerations specific to Madurai's temple town economy, and how Gulf NRI cases are handled here.
+If your terms are agreed, start your divorce application online and we handle everything from there.

 Jurisdiction